EMPI-PL/RPi_in_Amiga500_case/README.md

 * Matthew Martin (aka ***mattsoft***) for creating initial mounts for A500 case and sharing openly - I'm doing the same now. :smile:
 * Dimitris Panokostas (aka ***MiDWaN***) for creating and maintaining Amiberry software.
 * Chris Edwards for creating and maintaining PiMiga.
-* Robert Smith for creating DrawBridge - key element to get floopy up and running.
+* Robert Smith for creating DrawBridge - key element to get floppy up and running.
 * Probably couple of others I can't recall at the moment.
 Big thanks to you as well... :hugs: